JosephLodato/JosephLodato/README.md

 # Hi there! 👋

-I'm Joseph Lodato, a student at Syracuse University, pursuing a major in Computer Engineering with a minor in Physics.
+I'm Joseph Lodato, a student at Syracuse University, pursuing a B.S. in Computer Engineering with a minor in Physics.
 Welcome to my GitHub profile!
 <!--
 ## Projects